kristijorgji/kxypto_bot/README.md

 1. run `yarn install`
 2. copy `.env.example` into `.env.` and fill in your values
+3. fill in proper values to `.env.test` when running tests with jest

 It is recommended to use fast Solana nodes.